Maximal Modifications and Auslander-Reiten Duality for Non-isolated Singularities: Mutations of Modifying Modules

 \subsection{Complete Local Case}

-From now on we assume that $R$ is a \emph{complete local} normal Gorenstein three-dimensional ring, then since we have Krull--Schmidt decompositions we can say more than in the previous section.
-Note that with these assumptions $R$ is automatically 3-CY$^-$ by \ref{3.2IR}.
+In this subsection we assume that $R$ is a \emph{complete local} normal Gorenstein $d$-dimensional ring, then since we have Krull--Schmidt decompositions we can say more than in the previous section.
+Note that with these assumptions $R$ is automatically $d$-sCY by \ref{3.2IR}.
 For a modifying module $M$ we write